thiendaoxuan/bookmarktab/README.md

 Coming soon.

 ### Install from source
-1. Go to the [Releases](https://github.com/thiendaoxuan/bookmarktab/releases) page.
+1. Go to the [Releases](https://github.com/thiendaoxuan/BookmarkStart/releases) page.
-2. Download the `bookmarktab-vX.X.X.zip` file from the latest release.
+2. Download the `bookmarkstart-vX.X.X.zip` file from the latest release.
 3. Extract the downloaded zip file.
 4. Open Chrome and go to `chrome://extensions/`, replace "chrome" with "edge", "brave", etc. depends on your browser.
 5. Enable "Developer mode" in the top right corner.